IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 __Demonstration:__ use the OpenShift Web Console (Optional)

-_The teacher might show first how to create an application from source from the web console._
+_The teacher might show first how to create an application from source on the web console._

 __Exercise:__ Create an application from source from the command line